jchen42703/keras_med_io/README.md

     * __Patch extraction:__ `get_random_slice_idx`, `get_positive_idx`

 ### Inference
 The goal of this module is to provide evaluation and prediction tools for medical segmentation/classification.
-Currently, this module is still in-the-works to make a more generalizable framework.
+Currently, this module is still in-the-works to make a more generalizable framework. <br>
-#### Agenda
-* Patch evaluation and aggregation
-* Cleaner examples
-* Pipeline for easy general inference
+Currently, the module only has:
+* `infer_utils.py`, which contains useful functions for undoing operations, such as undoing `reshape` or `extract_nonint_region`.